List of Watchmen characters: Game Warden

-The Game Warden (portrayed by Tom Mison) is a powerful clone of Mr. Phillips that was made to antagonize Adrian Veidt.
+The Game Warden (portrayed by Tom Mison) is a powerful and masked clone of Mr. Phillips that was made to antagonize Adrian Veidt.
 His presence was first seen when fires a warning shot towards Veidt after he shot an American bison and later sent a letter of warning to him.

 The Game Warden was fully seen when he busts Veidt for having left the area of Europa.
 He places him under arrest and quotes "May god have mercy on your soul."
 Adrian quotes that their god left them years ago.

 The Game Warden had placed Adrian on trial where he was found guilty before a jury of his peers which happened to be pigs.
 He then subjected Adrian to public humiliation.

 When Veidt gets out of his prison thanks to a horseshoe hidden in a cake by one of the servants, he makes his way towards Lady Trieu's rocket.
 The Game Warden tries to stop him only to be killed when Veidt stabs him with the horseshoe.
 Before dying, the Game Warden asks Veidt if he was a worthy opponent.
-Veidt just tells him "no."
+Veidt just tells him "No. But you put on a hell of a show!"